lbngoc/lbngoc.github.io/index.md

 ### Storywoolf

 StoryWoolf is a new publishing platform and digital marketplace where user can buy and sell great writing.
 All users were both readers and authors.
-At StoryWoolf, authors receive a majority of the sale of their work and  eaders can know that they are directly supporting the art they love.
+At StoryWoolf, authors receive a majority of the sale of their work and readers can know that they are directly supporting the art they love.

 > `Ruby on Rails`, `Bootstrap`, `MongoDB`